Musa-Qureshi-01/The-Generative-and-Agentic-AI-Compendium/README.md

 ---

 ## Disclaimer
-This repository reflects my personal learning journey.
+- This repository reflects my personal learning journey.

-Content may contain mistakes, incomplete implementations, or evolving ideas.
+- Content may contain mistakes, incomplete implementations, or evolving ideas.

-Code is not production-ready by default.
+- Code is not production-ready by default.

-Please validate concepts independently before real-world use.
+- Please validate concepts independently before real-world use.

-This repository is intended strictly for learning, experimentation, and documentation purposes.
+> This repository is intended strictly for learning, experimentation, and documentation purposes.

+⭐**If this repository helps you, feel free to star it**.

 <p align="center"> <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=16&duration=3000&pause=1000&color=999999&center=true&vCenter=true&width=700&lines=Learning+is+iterative;Understanding+comes+from+building;This+repository+evolves+as+I+do" /> </p>
-⭐ If this repository helps you, feel free to star it.